oracle-livelabs/database/dms/validate-and-run/validate-migration.md

   4. Click on **Jobs** in left-hand **Resources** list

-  5. Click on most recent Evaluation Job
+  5. Click on most recent Migration Job

   6. Click on **Phases** in left-hand **Resources** list